History of Israel (1948–present): Second Intifada

 The Sharon government embarked on an extensive program of construction of desalinization plants that freed Israel of the fear of drought.
 Some of the Israeli desalinization plants are the largest of their kind in the world.

 In May 2004 Israel launched Operation Rainbow in southern Gaza to create a safer environment for the IDF soldiers along the Philadelphi Route.
 On 30 September 2004, Israel carried out Operation Days of Penitence in northern Gaza to destroy the launching sites of Palestinian rockets which were used to attack Israeli towns.
 In 2005, all Jewish settlers were evacuated from Gaza (some forcibly) and their homes demolished.
 Disengagement from the Gaza Strip was completed on 12 September 2005.
 Military disengagement from the northern West Bank was completed ten days later.

 In 2005 Sharon left the Likud and formed a new party called Kadima, which accepted that the peace process would lead to creation of a Palestinian state.
 He was joined by many leading figures from both Likud and Labour.

 Hamas won the 2006 Palestinian legislative election, the first and only genuinely free Palestinian elections.
 Hamas' leaders rejected all agreements signed with Israel, refused to recognize Israel's right to exist, refused to abandon terror, and occasionally claimed the Holocaust was a Jewish conspiracy.
 The withdrawal and Hamas victory left the status of Gaza unclear, as Israel asserted it was no longer an occupying power but continued to control air and sea access to Gaza although it did not exercise sovereignty on the ground.
 Egypt insisted that it was still occupied and refused to open border crossings with Gaza, although it was free to do so.

 In April 2006 Ariel Sharon was incapacitated by a severe hemorrhagic stroke and Ehud Olmert became Prime Minister.

 Late 2000s and 2010s

 Late 2000s

-In 2005, Mahmoud Ahmadinejad was elected president of Iran and the Israel–Iran proxy conflict intensified.
+In 2005, Mahmoud Ahmadinejad was elected president of Iran and the Iran–Israel proxy conflict intensified.
 Ehud Olmert was then elected prime minister after his party, Kadima, won the most seats (29) in the 2006 Israeli legislative election.

 On 14 March 2006 Israel carried out an operation in the Palestinian Authority prison of Jericho to capture Ahmad Sa'adat and several Palestinian Arab prisoners located there who assassinated Israeli politician Rehavam Ze'evi in 2001.
 The operation was conducted as a result of the expressed intentions of the newly elected Hamas government to release these prisoners.
 On 25 June 2006, a Hamas force crossed the border from Gaza and attacked a tank, capturing Israeli soldier Gilad Shalit, sparking clashes in Gaza.